 - United Methodist Church (UMC)

 The Methodist Church was founded in 1784.
-Black constituency within the Methodist Church has remain stable since 1968 when several factions merged to form the United Methodist Church.
-The UMC has approximately 3500 African American churches, primarily in the U.S. There have been 42 African American's elected to the episcopacy since 1968.
+Black constituency within the Methodist Church has remained stable since 1968 when several factions merged to form the United Methodist Church.
+The UMC has approximately 3,500 African American churches, primarily in the U.S. As of the date of this writing, there have been 42 African Americans elected to the episcopacy since 1968.

 - Presbyterian Church (USA)

 African American Presbyterian congregations were first organized in Philadelphia in 1807.
-Currently there are over 65 thousand Black Presbyterian's in the U. S., Africa, and southeast Asia.
-The Presbyterian USA church has a special commitment to developing countries and preservation of African-American Presbyterian history.
+Currently, there are over 65,000 Black Presbyterians in the U. S., Africa, and southeast Asia.
+The Presbyterian Church USA has a special commitment to developing countries and preservation of African American Presbyterian history.

-Together, the African American Denominational participation in the FACT project included a survey of churches in the United States.
-A total of 1863 verbal questionnaires were collected by the Gallup Organization.
-View the version of the questionnaire used by the historically African American denominations.
-Representing these same denominations, Interdenominational Theological Center also contributed supplemental data for FACT2008.
+Together, the African American denominational participation in the FACT 2000 project included a survey of churches in the United States.
+A total of 1,863 verbal questionnaires were collected by the Gallup Organization.
+View the version of the questionnaire used by the historically African American denominations as part of FACT 2000.
+Representing these same denominations, Interdenominational Theological Center also contributed supplemental data for FACT 2008.

-If you are interested in obtaining specific information about the results of the African American denominations survey, please get in touch with their contact person Stephen C. Rasor at [email protected].
+If you are interested in obtaining specific information about the results of this survey of African American denominations, please contact Stephen C. Rasor.

-If you would like to know more about the African American denominations, visit the various denominational sites:
+If you would like to know more about the African American denominations mentioned above, please visit their denominational sites: